jstrom2002/XMLparser/README.md

 ````
 XMLparser xml; // Create instance of the parser object to hold nodes, etc.
 if(xml.isParseable("local_file.xml") { // Check the formatting of the file to see if it has
-  xml.load("local_file.xml"); // Load and parse a file into a ilnear list of nodes with related child/parent pointers to preserve XML tree structure.
+  xml.load("local_file.xml"); // Load and parse a file into a linear list of nodes with related child/parent pointers to preserve XML tree structure.
   int idx = xml.getIndexByTagFirstOrDefault("data"); // Get the index of a particular node by type.
   XMLnode open_node(L"<test_val id="2">"); // Create an scoped 'open' node with tag 'test_val'.
   XMLnode close_node(L"</test_val>")); // Create a closing node to match the open 'test_val' node to close this scope.